Seabed disruptions may be destroying our climate

 The sediment also functions as a reservoir for nutrients such as nitrogen and phosphorus.
 Some of these nutrients are attached to organic compounds, while the rest exist as dissolved nutrient salts readily available for marine organisms and larger flora.

-“Researchers have long assumed that physical disturbances of the seabed, such as from fishing equipment like trawling, increase the conversion of organic carbon into carbon dioxide,” said Christian Lønborg, an expert in Aarhus University’s Institute for Ecoscience.
+“Researchers have long assumed that physical disturbances of the seabed, such as from fishing equipment like trawling, increase the conversion of organic carbon into carbon dioxide,” said In the words of the study’s lead scientist from Aarhus University’s Institute for Ecoscience, Christian Lønborg.

 Seabed carbon release